 The leaves are narrow to 70 mm long x 5 mm wide with small teeth at the apex.

-The flowers are generally yellow to orange with purple or black hairpin-shaped styles.
+In this species, the flowers are generally yellow to orange with purple or black hairpin-shaped styles.
 They generally flower in autumn.
-The flower spikes (termed a conflorescence as it is considered a cluster of fused racemes) can be up to 15 cm long.
+The flower spikes can be up to 15 cm long.

 B. cunninghamii is a fast-growing shrub that flowers in around five years from seed.
 The flower spikes are attractive but are often obscured by foliage.
 It prefers a well-drained heavy soil with some shade, and tolerates frost down to −8 °C (18 °F).